Krushna57/PLSQL-project-zensar/README.md

 ## Database Schema
 The database consists of the following tables:
-1.Region
+1. Region
-2.Customer
+2. Customer
-3.Product
+3. Product
-4.Feedback
+4. Feedback
-5.Audit_Log
+5. Audit_Log
-These table structure is provided in the project file named as 'tables.sql' with the data queries file named as 'data.sql'
+- These table structure is provided in the project file named as 'tables.sql' with the data queries file named as 'data.sql'

 **Description:** Maintains an audit trail of feedback updates with details about changes and responsible personnel.